RushikaAnumula/Public-Key-Cryptography/README.md

 Security depends heavily on the reliability of the Certificate Authority

 Private Key Compromise
-If a private key is stolen, the associated security is invalidated
+If a private key is stolen, the associated security becomes invalid

 🌍 Real-World Applications

 Secure websites using HTTPS / SSL / TLS 🌐

-Online banking & e-commerce 💳
+Online banking and e-commerce platforms 💳

 Secure email communication 📧

-Authentication systems (VPNs, cloud services) 🔑
+Authentication systems such as VPNs and cloud services 🔑

 🧠 Summary

-Public Key Infrastructure is a foundational technology for modern cybersecurity.
+Public Key Infrastructure is a foundational technology in modern cybersecurity.
-It ensures confidentiality, authentication, and trust in digital communication, making the internet safer for users and organizations alike.
+It ensures confidentiality, authentication, and trust in digital communication, making the internet safer for both users and organizations.